 The Rare Cancers Bill aims to drive desperately needed research into cancers that affect fewer than 1 in 2000 people in the UK.
-The second reading is first on the order paper on Friday 14 March.
+The third reading is on Friday 11 July.

 Half of people diagnosed with pancreatic cancer in the UK today die within three months.
 Currently just 3% of annual UK research spending on cancer is invested in pancreatic cancer.
 People with the deadliest common cancer deserve better.